 - In case you have a ticket with unlimited trips for a given period of time (like a T-usual), the machine will simply acknowledge the validity of your ticket and let you go through.
 The same will happen if you use a ticket with a limited amount of trips but you are transferring; it will simply acknowledge the previous validation (provided that it took place less than 1h 15 minutes ago) and the doors will open.

-- If your ticket is not valid (because no trips are left or because the ticket is damaged), the validation machine will produce a long beep.
+- If your ticket is not valid (because it contains no trips or because it’s damaged), the validation machine will produce a long beep.
 Doors will remain closed.
 If you’re on a bus and the driver has already started the journey, wait until the next stop and step out of the bus or buy a ticket from the driver.

 Kids aged 0-3 don’t pay any fee to use public transport.

-Children aged 4-16 who are not entitled to T-16 will need the same ticket as an adult.
+Children aged 4-16 who cannot use a T-16 will need the same ticket as an adult.

 Travelling outside of Barcelona

 Prices shown in this page are for 1-zone tickets.
 Zone 1 includes the entire city of Barcelona and some nearby towns, like L’Hospitalet, Badalona and Sant Adrià.

 If you plan to visit other cities during your stay in Barcelona, you will need multi-zone tickets.
 As a general rule, all tickets shown on this page have multi-zone versions.
 Prices increase for each zone added to the list.
 You can find all prices in this document.